cypress-io/circleci-orb/CONTRIBUTING.md

 circleci orb publish src/orb.yml cypress-io/cypress@dev:1.1.0
 ```

+It is a good idea to test a dev version of the orb first using [cypress-io/cypress-example-circleci-orb](https://github.com/cypress-io/cypress-example-circleci-orb) before publishing new public version.

 ### Production

 You can publish a new orb version manually, by incrementing the version.
 For example: